daviebadger/notes/restructuredtext/restructuredtext.rst

    :role-name:`role-content` (with spaces around except for punctuation marks)

-Examples of using roles in sentences:
+Examples of using roles:

-#. a role inside at the edge of a sentence:
+#. a role at the edge of a sentence:

    .. code:: rst